REFORM: REfractive Foundation of Relativity and Mechanics

 In the C.O.R.E. framework, light is not a stream of photons, but a continuous electromagnetic wave (per the Atomic Statistical Hypothesis, ASH).
 Its most fundamental physical property is its phase:

-\[ \phi(r, t) = \mathbf{k} \cdot \mathbf{r} - \omega t. \]
+\[\phi(\mathbf{r}, t) = \mathbf{k} \cdot \mathbf{r} - \omega t. \tag{4.1}\]

 This phase determines:

 At the moment of detection, the phase must be consistent.
 Otherwise, the wave would "break" or fail to transfer energy coherently.
+Therefore, phase is a physical invariant: all observers must agree on the phase at a given point in spacetime.

-5. Deriving Lorentz Symmetry from Phase Continuity
+4.1 Deriving Lorentz Symmetry from Phase Continuity

 Consider a plane wave in frame \( S \):

-\[ \phi(x, t) = kx - \omega t. \]
+\[\phi(x, t) = kx - \omega t. \tag{4.2}\]

 In a moving frame \( S' \), the phase must be the same:

-\[ \phi'(x', t') = k' x' - \omega' t' = kx - \omega t. \]
+\[\phi'(x', t') = k' x' - \omega' t' = kx - \omega t. \tag{4.3}\]

 Using the dispersion relation in vacuum, \( \omega = c k \), we substitute:

-\[ k' x' - c k' t' = k x - c k t \implies k' (x' - c t') = k (x - c t). \]
+\[k' x' - c k' t' = k x - c k t \implies k' (x' - c t') = k (x - c t). \tag{4.4}\]

-This suggests a transformation that preserves \( x - c t \) and \( x + c t \).
+This suggests a transformation that preserves \( (x - c t) \) and \( (x + c t) \).
 Assuming linearity:

-\[ x' = A x + B t, \quad t' = C x + D t. \]
+\[x' = A x + B t, \quad t' = C x + D t. \tag{4.5}\]

 Solving with boundary conditions (e.g., \( x' = 0 \implies x = v t \)) and matching Doppler shifts leads to:

-\[ x' = \gamma (x - v t), \quad t' = \gamma \left( t - \frac{v x}{c^2} \right), \quad \gamma = \frac{1}{\sqrt{1 - v^2/c^2}}. \]
+\[x' = \gamma (x - v t), \quad t' = \gamma \left( t - \frac{v x}{c^2} \right), \quad \gamma = \frac{1}{\sqrt{1 - v^2/c^2}}. \tag{4.6}\]

 The Lorentz transformation is not assumed—it emerges from the continuity of a wave.

-6. Generalization to Refractive Media: The Full CUGE-SR Bridge
+5. Generalization to Refractive Media: The Full CUGE-SR Bridge

 Now allow \( n(r) > 1 \).
 The dispersion relation becomes:

-\[ \omega = \frac{c}{n} k. \]
+\[\omega = \frac{c}{n} k. \tag{5.1}\]

 Phase invariance now implies:

-\[ \frac{n}{c} x - t = \frac{n'}{c} x' - t', \]
+\[\frac{n}{c} x - t = \frac{n'}{c} x' - t'. \tag{5.2}\]

-leading to a generalized transformation:
+Leading to a generalized transformation:

-\[ x' = \gamma_n (x - v t), \quad t' = \gamma_n \left( t - \frac{v x}{n^2 c^2} \right), \quad \gamma_n = \frac{1}{\sqrt{1 - \frac{v^2}{n^2 c^2}}}. \]
+\[x' = \gamma_n (x - v t), \quad t' = \gamma_n \left( t - \frac{v x}{n^2 c^2} \right), \quad \gamma_n = \frac{1}{\sqrt{1 - \frac{v^2}{n^2 c^2}}}. \tag{5.3}\]

 When \( n = 1 \), this reduces to SR. When \( n = 1 + \frac{GM}{2 c^2 r} \), the \( n^2 \) term introduces the factor observed in GR.